aacebo/zyn/README.md

 I kept rebuilding the same proc macro scaffolding across my own crates — `syn` for parsing, `quote` for codegen, `heck` for case conversion, `proc-macro-error` for diagnostics, hand-rolled attribute parsing, and a pile of helper functions returning `TokenStream`.
 Every project was the same patchwork. zyn started as a way to stop repeating myself, and turned into a framework that replaces all of it with a single crate.

+> ⚡ Everything in zyn is compile-time, type-safe, and zero-overhead — templates, pipes, extractors, and control flow all expand to the same `TokenStream`-building code you'd write by hand.

 <a href="https://aacebo.github.io/zyn" target="_blank">
     <img src="https://img.shields.io/badge/📖 Getting Started-blue?style=for-the-badge" />
 </a>